sasdallas/Ethereal/README.md

-# reduceOS
+# Ethereal

-A memory-focused, lightweight operating system written in C and Assembly.
+A totally from scratch all-in-one operating system, written for speed, memory conservation, and reliability.

-## What is reduceOS?
+## What is Ethereal?

-reduceOS is a project with the goal of creating a fully functional OS (including usermode components) with as little requirements as possible.
+Ethereal is a project with the goal of creating a fully functional OS with all components that a user requires.

-Currently, the project is moving away from kernel mode stages and towards usermode.
+Currently, the project is developing its usermode stages.

 ## Features
 - Advanced driver system with a well-documented kernel API